h4xryu/Dataset-for-12-lead-ECG-Paper-detection/README.md

-# 12-Lead ECG Dataset for YOLOv7
+# 12-Lead ECG Dataset utils for YOLOv7

 This repository provides resources and scripts to prepare and augment 12-lead ECG datasets for use with YOLOv7 models.
 The scripts include utilities for crawling background images, augmenting ECG data with various effects, extracting Regions of Interest (ROIs), and managing dataset organization.